UWSEDS/uwseds.github.io/projects.md

 * Quality of the example of using the package (in the examples folder of the project repository)
 * Completeness of the setup.py script

+*ALL INFORMATION MUST BE POSTED TO YOUR REPO BY MIDNIGHT (PDT) JUNE 6.*